|TensorFlow 1 version||View source on GitHub|

 min_interval_secs: The minimum number of seconds between yielding checkpoints.

-timeout: The maximum amount of time to wait between checkpoints.
+timeout: The maximum number of seconds to wait between checkpoints.
 If left as

 None, then the process will wait indefinitely.